Gold Mutual Funds

 Given these facts, it should be easy to understand why gold has been used as a storehouse of value and a vehicle for monetary exchange all over the world for millenia, either through gold coins or other instruments like paper money that could be converted to gold via a gold standard.
 But how does all of this effect the price of gold?

 Of all the precious metals, gold is the most popular for the reasons enumerated above.
-However, its value and price depend on other than the simple supply and demand factors that govern the price of other metals--and strangely enough, the chief ingredient is fear!
-How and why is this the case?
-Well, unlike with other metals, the main demand and supply drivers for gold are not its many productive uses but the need to indulge in hoarding it!
+However, its value and price depend on factors other than the simple supply and demand that govern the price of other metals.
+Strangely enough, the chief ingredient in the price of this valuable metal is fear!
+How and why is this you ask?
+Well, unlike with other metals, the main demand and supply drivers for gold are not its many productive uses but the need to hoard it!
 That's right--most of the gold ever mined actually just sits in a vault somewhere because people feel the need to hold on to physical gold in the form of gold bullion, never allowing it into the productive supply chain.
 This reduces the percieved "supply" of the metal and the fear factor actually feeds on itself, allowing speculation to take over and play a large part in the price of gold.

 The case against gold as an investment

-The overwhelming sentiment is that gold will hold its value in the face of political and economic uncertainty and upheaval and while this has been proved correct over centuries, there is a new group of economic thinkers who believe that while gold is indeed a desirable asset for a host of reasons--including sentiment and aesthetics--it's qualifications as an investment are actually a house of cards that can come crashing down at any moment.
-A major reason for this is the decoupling of gold from money.
+The overwhelming sentiment is that gold will hold its value in the face of political and economic uncertainty and upheaval and while this has been proved to be true over the centuries, there is a new group of economic thinkers who believe that while gold is indeed a desirable asset for a host of reasons--including sentiment and aesthetics--it's qualifications as an investment are actually a house of cards that can come crashing down at any moment.
+A major reason for this, they say, is the decoupling of gold from money.
 When "money" and "gold" are no longer synonymous, the certainty of the value of the gold behind an exchange is removed.

 Why invest in gold

-However, the above view does not take away from the realities on the ground as we know them today and in order to determine whether gold is a good investment, we need to be clear about not just the facts but what we want it to do for us as an investment and what our time horizon is.
+However, the above view does not take away from the realities on the ground as we know them today and in order to determine whether gold is a good investment, we need to understand not just the facts but what we want it to do for us as an investment, how much risk we are willing to take and what our time horizon is.
 When we have these figured out, we then should consider the follwing three factors in making a determination:

 • Gold as an inflation hedge

 One of our most important considerations when deciding on an investment to add to our portfolio is whether it protects us against the anticipated erosion in our purchasing power over time.
 Most likely, things will cost more tomorrow than they do today and today's $1 will buy us less tomorrow.
 In order to not become poor just by holding onto that $1 and standing still, we need to invest it in something that increases in value over time.
 And if we want to grow our wealth, that something must increase in value faster than the cost of living.
-The historical record shows us that the nominal price of gold (not adjusted for inflationg) has kept up with the inflation-adjusted, real value (inflation factor added) but not beaten it.
-And even though we are seeing a new "high price" for gold nowadays, it is really only the nominal high, not the real high which was reached in the 80s and which would equal about $2250 in 2010 Dollars.
-So based on the current price of about $1,200 per ounce, gold has a way to go before it equals its past "high price" in real terms.
-And if the object is to protect against hyperinflation of the kind that happens in catastrophic situations like major wars (post-WWI Germany comes to mind) then gold should hold its own.
+The historical record shows us that the nominal price of gold (not adjusted for inflation) has kept up with the inflation-adjusted, real value (inflation factor added) but not beaten it.
+And even though we are seeing a new "high price" for gold nowadays, it is really only the nominal high, not the real high which was reached in the 1980s and which would equal about $2250 in 2010 Dollars.
+So based on the current price, gold has a way to go before it equals its past "high price" in real terms.
+And if we want to protect against hyperinflation of the kind that happens in catastrophic situations like major wars (post-WWI Germany comes to mind) then gold should more than hold its own.
 In the year 1900, gold was about $20 per oz which is approximately $600 per oz today when adjusted for inflation, so even if we write off the current surge in gold prices as "irrational exhuberance", it has kept up with inflation quite well.

 • Gold as a portfolio diversifier